Yacht Ownership’s Tax Benefits: IRS 179 Deduction & Accelerated Depreciation

 Additional Tax Considerations for Yacht Owners

-The Tax Cuts and Jobs Act of 2017 (TCJA) increased the bonus depreciation percentage from 50% to 100% for eligible property purchased after September 17, 2017, but before January 1, 2023.
-If eligible, the entire purchase price of a yacht or superyacht could qualify as a bonus depreciation for a full write-off, but only if all requirements are met.
+The Tax Cuts and Jobs Act of 2017 (TCJA) gives businesses the bonus depreciation benefit for both new and used equipment purchases if it is the first time the purchasing business will use the equipment.
+When the TCJA went into effect, it increased the bonus depreciation percentage from 50% to 100% for eligible property purchased after September 17, 2017, but before January 1, 2023.
+Purchases made after January 1, 2023, may be eligible to receive a bonus depreciation percentage of 80%, and subsequently will ramp down to 60% in 2024, 40% in 2025, 20% in 2026, and 0% beginning in 2027.
+This offers businesses a greater advantage to make these purchases sooner rather than later to get the highest bonus depreciation benefit.
 The TCJA also allows yachts to be classified as second homes, which could allow you to deduct your loan under the code’s mortgage interest deduction portion.
 To qualify, the vessel must have a galley, sleeping berth, and head.

 Depending on how you use your yacht and where you live, it could also be possible to deduct the sales tax on your yacht purchase.

 Although these tax benefits can help small business owners maximize the ROI of their new assets quickly, the same advantages can be realized by most owners of yachts and superyachts who choose to charter.
 Keeping precise records and enlisting the help of a tax professional will allow you to use current tax laws to your greatest advantage.

 NOTE: This article is not considered to be official tax advice.
 Please consult your tax advisor to ensure you’re maximizing these financial benefits.